Xe/when-then-zen/meditation/metta.md

 > And a willingness to learn
 > And I am seated or laying down comfortably

+### Given no assumption about meditation background

+The When Then Zen project aims to describe the finer points of meditative concepts in plain English.
+As such, we start assuming just about nothing and build fractally on top of concepts derived from common or plain English usage of the terms.
+Some of these techniques may be easier for people with a more intensive meditative background, but try things and see what works best for you.
+Meditation in general works a lot better when you have a curious and playful attitude about figuring things out.

+I'm not perfect.
+I don't know what will work best for you.
+A lot of this is documenting both my practice and what parts of what books helped me "get it".
+If this works for you, [please let me know](https://christine.website/contact).
+If this doesn't work for you, [please let me know](https://christine.website/contact).
+I will use this information for making direct improvements to these documents.

+As for your practice, twist the rules into circles and scrape out the parts that don't work if it helps you.
+Find out how to integrate it into your life in the best manner and go with it.

+For now, we start from square one.

+### And a willingness to learn

+At some level, you are going to need to be willing to actually [walk the path](https://write.as/mya249cn84nosg9r).
+This can be scary, but that's okay as long as you're willing to acknowledge it and not let it control you.

+If you run into some dark stuff doing this, please consult a therapist as usual.
+Just know that you don't walk this path alone, even when it feels like you must be.

+### And I am seated or laying down comfortably

+Some people will assert that the correct pose or posture is critical for this, but it's ultimately only as important as the meditator believes it is.
+Some people have gotten the association somehow that the meditation posture helps with things.
+Ultimately, it's suggested to start meditation sitting upright or in a chair as it can be easier for you to fall asleep while doing meditative practice for the first few times.
+This is a side effect of the brain not being used to the alternative state of consciousness, so it falls back on the "default" action; this puts the body, and you, to sleep.

 ## Scenario: Nature Walking

 > As a meditator